 RemoveDEBRIS mission completes in-orbit commissioning

 Surrey Satellite Technology Ltd (SSTL) has confirmed the successful commissioning in-orbit of the RemoveDEBRIS spacecraft, which was deployed from the International Space Station on 20th June 2018.
-Spacecraft operators at SSTL have just completed a series of tests and operations to confirm the functionality of key operating systems such as power management, communications, propulsion, altitude control and on-board computing, and the satellite is now ready for the experimental phase of the mi
+Spacecraft operators at SSTL have just completed a series of tests and operations to confirm the functionality of key operating systems such as power management, communications, propulsion, altitude control and on-board computing, and the satellite is now ready for the experimental phase of the mission to

 The RemoveDEBRIS satellite was designed, built and manufactured by a consortium of leading space companies and research institutions, led by the Surrey Space Centre at the University of Surrey and co-funded by the European Commission.